mathiasertl/django-ca/docs/source/changelog/TBR_2.5.0.rst

 * This is the last release to support ``pydantic~=2.11.0``.
 * This is the last release to support ``acme~=5.0.0`` and ``acme~=5.1.0``.
 * This is the last release to support ``josepy~=2.1.0``.
-* This is the last release to support Alpine 3.20.
+* This is the last release to support Alpine 3.20 and Alpine 3.21.
-* This is the last release to support Debian 11 (Bullseye).
+* This is the last release to support Debian 11 (Bullseye) and Debian 12 (Bookworm).
+* This is the last release to support Ubuntu 24.04 (Plucky Puffin).